-We will have our first fire drill this Friday.
+We will be having our first formal fire drill next week.
 We will practice fire drills as well as other drills throughout the year.
-This fall we are also planning an off campus evacuation drill.
+We will also practice our off campus evacuation drill.
 For this we will all walk over to the Mason Congregational Church.
 This would be where we would go if for some reason we couldn’t return to the building.

 Please note important dates below:

 September 16th Open House 5:30 – 6:00 A-K 6:15- 6:45 L-Z

 September 27th School Picture Day!

 October 8th and 11th – No school Teacher Workshop Day and Columbus Day